LiberTEM/LiberTEM/docs/source/app/holography.rst

 The radius of sideband filter is typically chosen as either half of the distance between the sideband and autocorrelation for strong phase objects or as one third of the distance for weak phase objects.
-Assuming strong phase object, one can proceed as follows:
+Assuming a strong phase object, one can proceed as follows:

 .. testcode::

    sb_size = np.hypot(sb_position[0], sb_position[1]) / 2.

-Since in the off-axis electron holography spatial resolution is determined by the interference fringe spacing rather than by the sampling of the original images, the reconstruction would typically involve changing the shape of the data.
+Since in off-axis electron holography, the spatial resolution is determined by the interference fringe spacing rather than by the sampling of the original images, the reconstruction would typically involve changing the shape of the data.
 For medium magnification holography the size of the reconstructed images can be typically set to the size (diameter) of the sideband filter.
-(For high-resolution holography reconstruction typically binning factors of 1-4 are used.)
+(For high-resolution holography reconstruction, typically binning factors of 1-4 are used.)
 Therefore, the output shape can be defined as follows:

 .. testcode::